-^{} We thank Chris Ackerman, David Autor, Erik Brynjolfsson, Stu Feldman, Mike Piore, Jim Poterba and Hal Varian for useful comments.
+^{} We thank Chris Ackerman, David Autor, Erik Brynjolfsson, Stu Feldman, Mike Piore, Jim Poterba, Hal Varian and two referees and the editors of the journal for useful comments.
 We gratefully acknowledge financial support from Google, Microsoft, the Sloan Foundation, the Toulouse Network on Information Technology, the Schmidt Sciences Foundation, the Smith Richardson Foundation, IBM, Accenture and the National Science Foundation.

 Artificial Intelligence (AI) is one of the most promising technologies currently being developed and deployed.
 Broadly speaking, AI refers to the study and development of "intelligent (machine) agents", which are machines, softwares or algorithms that act intelligently by recognizing and responding to their environment.1 There is a lot of excitement, some hype, and a fair bit of apprehension about what AI will mean for our security, society and economy.
-But a critical question has been largely overlooked: are we investing in the "right" type of AI, the type with the greatest potential for raising productivity and generating broad-based prosperity?
+But a critical question has been largely overlooked: are we investing in the "right" type of AI, the kind with the greatest potential for raising productivity and generating broad-based prosperity?
 We don't have a definitive answer right now - nobody does.
 But this is the right time to ask this question while we can still shape the direction of AI research and the future of work.